 It’s a myth that visual design suffers when website are built (or rebuilt) to achieve ADA compliance, which mandates digital accessibility for individuals with various disabilities.
 It’s also a myth that websites lose ideal, user-centric functionality when they become ADA compliant.

-Whether for those reasons, lack of awareness or cost, companies and organizations face federal lawsuits for noncompliance with the 1990 law.
-As a result, in 2018 there were over 2,200 lawsuits filed.
-That was about three times the number in the previous year.
-For 2019, the pace of filings appears to be eclipsing last year.
+Whether it’s those concerns, a lack of awareness, or a need for cost savings that keep many websites short of ADA compliance, companies and organizations should know they face federal lawsuits for noncompliance with the 1990 law.
+In 2018 alone, there were over 2,200 lawsuits filed.
+That was about three times the number in 2017.
+So far in 2019, the pace of lawsuit filings appears to be eclipsing even last year’s numbers.

 Just like using an automatic door or ramp, an ADA compliant website benefits everyone.
-Be honest, have you ever pushed the button to open an automatic door at a business?
+Be honest: As an able-bodied person, have you ever pushed the button that opens an automatic door at a business?

 Web accessibility addresses the needs of everyone to achieve a high level of usability and ADA compliance.
 A website visitor may have a permanent disability (visual, mobility or neurological impairment), or a temporary impairment such as a broken arm, broken or lost eyeglasses, etc.